 Mumbai: Residents oppose "World Heritage Site" proposal for Marine Drive

+Mumbai's Marine Drive "Heritage" precinct has been nominated by the government to the UNESCO World Heritage Site list.
+A UNESCO team would reportedly visit Mumbai this week and compile a report on Marine Drive precinct's nomination.
 However, residents are opposing the move saying neither the government nor the Brihanmumbai Municipal Corporation consulted them before proposing the tag for Marine Drive.
 Find out why!

 Purohit said: "When residents in the suburbs get higher FSI (floor-space-index) and are allowed to redevelop, then why should residents of Marine Drive suffer?
 I am ready to sit with the authorities along with the residents and have a meeting to sort out this problem."